vladgitx/open-godfather/README.md

 import { og, DialogStylesEnum } from "open-godfather"

 og.events.on("playerConnect", async (player) => {
-	const res = await player.dialog.show(DialogStylesEnum.MessageBox, "Hello", "Do you want to join this server?", "Yes", "No")
+	const result = await player.dialog.show(DialogStylesEnum.MessageBox, "Hello", "Do you want to join this server?", "Yes", "No")

-	if (res.button === "first") {
+	if (result.button === "first") {
 		player.spawn(new og.Vector3(1664.464, 1410.141, 10.642))
 		player.sendMessage("Welcome to the server!")
 	} else {